Campaign of the Month: June 2014

 Coverage : Feet, Hands

 In addition to the C-101 “Commo” Helmet and ECS-3 Body Armor, each trooper is issued with a small detachable backpack, modular bedroll, survival blanket, compass, electric lantern, utensils, collapsible cup, 10m of nylon cord, ground cloth, personal medikit, and a combat knife.
-Armaments include both a side arm M6D Personal Defense Sidearm and the standard ballistic assault rifle S&W MA37 ICWS Assault Rifle.
+Armaments include both a side arm M6D Personal Defense Sidearm and formerly the standard ballistic assault rifle S&W MA37 ICWS Assault Rifle; this weapon, however, has been supplanted by the unit’s acquisition of a large cache of Mauser 960 Assault Systems, and have relegated these older ballistic rifles into retirement.
 Each trooper is also given a complete “Winter Camo” snow suit, for deployment in cold weather environments.
-At the squad level, several light B-SRML “Butterfly” SRM Launchers are deployed, giving its infantry an unexpected punch at respectable ranges.
+At the squad level, several light B-SRML “Butterfly” SRM Launchers are deployed, giving its infantry an unexpected punch at respectable ranges; even though the increasingly popular M56A2 “Smartgun” is available to these units, they have universally chosen to ignore the weapon.

 When employed in a tactical situation against vehicles and BattleMechs, the unit in possession of this field kit is considered to have the following tactical stats at the platoon/squad level.